Original Town of Fernandina Historic Site

 The Original Town of Fernandina Historic Site, also known as "Old Town", is a historic site in Fernandina Beach, Florida, located on Amelia Island.
 It is roughly bounded by Towngate Street, Bosque Bello Cemetery, Nassau, Marine, and Ladies Streets.
 On January 29, 1990, it was added to the U.S. National Register of Historic Places as a historic site.
 Lying north of the Fernandina Beach Historic District, it is accessible from North 14th Street.

 Prior to the arrival of Europeans on what is now Amelia Island, the Old Town site was home to Native Americans.
 The French, English, and Spanish all maintained a presence on Amelia Island at various times during the 16th, 17th, and 18th centuries, but the Spanish established Fernandina.
 Old Town, the original location of the town of Fernandina, has the distinction of being the last Spanish city platted in the Western Hemisphere, in 1811.
 The plat is based on the 1573 Law of the Indies, a document utilized by the Spanish to organize new towns established during their explorations.

 The area within Old Town known as Plaza San Carlos was the plaza ground in front of the Spanish Fort San Carlos, which is no longer in existence.
-Today the Plaza San Carlos is maintained by the State of Florida as part of the State Park System.
+Today the Plaza San Carlos is maintained by the State of Florida Department of Environmental Protection as a part of the State Park System.
 The plaza offers a space for nature study and picnicking.

 David Levy Yulee, one of the first United States senators from Florida, established the first cross-state railroad running from Fernandina Beach to Cedar Key, which opened on March 1, 1861.
 When Yulee established the railroad, he platted "new" Fernandina, shifting the town of Fernandina from Old Town to the present location along Centre Street.
 As a result of this shift, Old Town has become primarily a residential neighborhood.

 The field work and scholarship of archeologists and historians in the last forty years has advanced understanding of the area's Native American history after European contact.
 The human occupation of present-day Old Town began around three thousand years ago, and some of the most colorful episodes of Florida history occurred here.
 Local government has come to realize the singular place Old Town has in telling the story of Fernandina's heritage, and in 1989 the city of Fernandina Beach passed a historic preservation ordinance to protect the district by establishing local boundaries.
 Old Town has design guidelines for rehabilitation and construction projects, reviewed by the city's Historic District Council.
 The Old Town preservation and development guidelines focus on lot orientation, an integral part of the process of preserving the 1811 Spanish plan; building aesthetics are also taken into account.
 The Old Town Historic District was last surveyed as part of the city's 1985 Historic Resources survey.

 Old Town celebrated the 200th anniversary of its founding on April 2, 2011.